Jean-Louis Lefebvre de Cheverus: Death and legacy

-Cheverus died after suffering a second stroke in Bordeaux on 19 July 1836, at age 68.
-Part of Cheverus's personal library now resides in the collection of the Boston Athenaeum.
 In 1950, a plaque was mounted at the site of Holy Cross Cathedral in Boston.
 It reads:Near this site stood THE CATHEDRAL OF THE HOLY CROSS, established 1803 by Jean Lefebvre de Cheverus, First Catholic Bishop of Boston; Missionary to the Penobscot Indians; Friend of President John Adams; Advisor to our State Legislature; One of America’s noblest priests.
 He stood by the bedside of Catholic and Protestant alike.
 This tablet placed by a group of Protestant Businessmen, 1950.The following places were named after Cheverus: